• Skip to primary navigation

 I know a lot of secondary teachers feel like these are just for elementary, but they don’t have to be!
 When I taught high school French, we would rotate through stations from time to time.
 Because some activities required a partner, and because my classes were usually very big, I’d usually have students go in pairs so I didn’t have to have SO many stations.
 I might even let two groups work per station if I didn’t have the space I needed.

-If you’re looking for a way to engage your high school French students, give learning stations a try!
+If you’re looking for a way to improve student engagement in your high school French students, give learning stations a try!
 It’s a great way to review concepts you’ve been working on.
 In my French class, here were some common stations:

 Verb conjugation – At this station, students would conjugate verbs we’d been working on.
 I might have a game or some practice sheets, but it could also be a mix of subjects and verbs that I had cut apart and had them match up.
 You can vary it all the time to keep it fresh!